Flank/flank-dashboard/metrics/web/docs/03_widget_structure_organization.md

     - It should be highly configurable meaning that all the colors and styles can be configured from outside of this widget regardless of the default parameters used.
     - It should accept only Dart native data types like `string`s, `int`s, `bool`s, `Point`s, etc.
     - It should not apply any theme provided with the Metrics Web Application context.
-2. Place the new widget in the `common/presentation/widgets/` folder, so it can be used by any module of the Metrics Web Application.
+2. Place the new widget in the `common/presentation/` folder, so it can be used by any module of the Metrics Web Application.
+If there are a couple of similar common widgets, we can place them into a separate folder.
+For example, a `common/presentation/dialog` folder will contain all the common dialogs.
+If the `low-level` widget has no similar widgets and cannot be united with any other widgets into some group, we are placing these widgets into `common/presentation/widgets` folder.

 Generally speaking, the low-level widget should be implemented in the way it can be used outside of the Metrics Web Application.
 This allows creating high-reusable widgets not only within the Metrics Web Application scope but anywhere.